Melissa DeRosa: Personal life

-In 2016 she married Matthew Wing, an Uber senior communications officer, formerly a Cuomo press secretary in 2013 and 2014, and then communications director for the governor’s re-election campaign.
-They met in 2013 when both worked for Cuomo, when DeRosa was the communications director and Wing was a press secretary.
+In 2016, DeRosa married Matthew Wing, an Uber senior communications officer, formerly a Cuomo press secretary in 2013 and 2014, and then communications director for the governor's re-election campaign.
+They met in 2013 when both worked for Cuomo.

-According to her 2023 memoir, she is no longer married to Wing.
-Her former mother-in-law is Audrey Strauss, who served as United States Attorney for the Southern District of New York from 2020 to 2021.
+DeRosa and Wing divorced after separating in 2021.
+Her former mother-in-law is Audrey Strauss, the former Acting U.S. Attorney for the Southern District of New York.